indeedeng/imhotep/docs/tsv/index.md

     curl https://raw.githubusercontent.com/indeedeng/imhotep-tsv-converter/master/tsv-converter/src/main/resources/log4j.xml > conf/log4j.xml
     sed -i "s#/opt/imhotepTsvConverter#$PWD#" conf/log4j.xml

-## Create a temporary directory structure containing your TSV
+## Create a Temporary Directory Structure Containing your TSV

 This example shows creating a structure for importing into a dataset called `nasa`.
 A single day of TSV data for this dataset is placed into the directory structure for processing.